 - All staff understand that many of the medical conditions affecting our students will affect quality of life and may be life threatening, particularly if poorly managed or misunderstood.

 - This policy is supported by a clear communication plan for staff, parents/carers and other key stakeholders to ensure its full implementation.

 - All staff understand and are trained in the School’s general emergency procedures particularly with regard to anaphylaxis.

 - Bourne Grammar School has clear guidance on the administration and storage of medication.

 - Bourne Grammar School has clear guidance about record keeping.

-- All staff understand the common medical conditions that affect children at this School.
+- All staff understand the common medical conditions that affect children at our School.
 Staff receive training on the impact medical conditions can have on students.

 - All staff show an understanding of how medical conditions impact on a student's ability to learn and seek to enhance their confidence and promote self-care.

 - Bourne Grammar School understands the importance of all students taking part in sports, games and activities.
-Teachers and coaches will make appropriate adjustments to make physical activity accessible to all.
+Teachers and coaches will make appropriate, and reasonable adjustments to make physical activity accessible to all.

 - The School is aware of the common triggers that can make medical conditions worse or can bring on an emergency.
 The School is actively working towards reducing or eliminating these health and safety risks.

 Collaborative working arrangements are in place to enable the stakeholders listed below to work in partnership to ensure that students' needs are met effectively.